 These fees pay the conveyancers who legally transfer ownership of the new property to you.
 Additional costs also include fees for the Deeds Office registration, postage and disbursements charged by the conveyancers.

 This fee is paid to the attorneys who register your bond.

-The institution or bank will charge certain amounts for the initiation and future administration of the bond.
+The institution or bank will charge specific amounts for the initiation and future administration of the bond.

 All together these fees (excluding the deposit) can add an additional 10% to the amount on the property ad.

 Ok, I’ve made some notes.
-What else should I add to my checklist?
+What else should I keep in mind?

-In addition to the admin side of things, you should look into any physical structural issues the property might have.
-Sellers are definitely legally obligated to submit a thorough report on any leak, mould, moisture damage, cracks etc, but it’s best to conduct your own inspection with the help of a professional.
+In addition to the admin side of things, you should look into any physical, structural issues the property might have.
+Sellers are legally obligated to submit a thorough report on any leak, mould, moisture damage, cracks, etc., but it’s best to conduct your own inspection with the help of a professional.
 It’s also best to get an attorney involved to oversee and sign off on you and the seller agreeing on the structural issues on paper.

 Side note: if you are not quite ready to buy a home just yet, here’s a basic guide to renting property in South Africa.

 As a LAW FOR ALL policyholder, you will receive a significant discount on the transfer fees mentioned above!
 The amount you will save depends on the policy you take out with us, but it ranges from 35% to 60% off the transfer fee.
 As always, we are your caring legal friends in the law!
 This will undoubtedly help future women property owners in South Africa.

 LAW FOR ALL policies are pocket-friendly and provide comprehensive cover for whatever legal challenge life throws your way.
 For more information on how LAW FOR ALL can become your friend in times of need and help you navigate life have a look at our policies here.